 Both Target and Walmart are advertising the new, lower price for the Nook SimpleTouch with GlowLight, and it could be enticing for some shoppers.
 After all, the equivalent (price-wise) Paperwhite Kindle has ads, while the Nook doesn't.
 Not to mention the GlowLight Nook is a damn fine eReader.
-The Kindle Paperwhite, on the other hand, is newer, has a beautiful screen, is front-lit, boasts an insane battery life, and is wired in to the Amazon framework.
+The Kindle Paperwhite, on the other hand, is newer, has a beautiful screen, boasts an insane battery life, and is wired in to the Amazon framework.

 The new Kindle Paperwhite seems like a no-brainer, and aside from a releasing a new e-ink tablet, this is Barnes and Noble's best play to try and get people to think twice and maybe pick up a Nook.
 Whether they'll do anything more than just the "think twice" part, however, is just a guess.
 [CNET]